 Preservation Month Photo Contest

-For the past six years, the Shaker Heights Landmark Commission invited photographers to enter the Shaker Heights Preservation Month Photo Contest.
+For the past seven years, the Shaker Heights Landmark Commission invited photographers to enter the Shaker Heights Preservation Month Photo Contest.
 The contest was created in honor of National Preservation Month, which is celebrated each May by preservation organizations across the country.

 Please email Cameron Roberts with any questions.